Sir Jeremy Heywood

 He was appointed Knight Commander of the Most Distinguished Order of Saint Michael and Saint George in 2014.

-Clare Moriarty took up her appointment as Permanent Secretary for the Department for Environment, Food and Rural Affairs on 3 August 2015.
+Clare Moriarty has been Permanent Secretary for the Department for Environment, Food and Rural Affairs since August 2015.

 Sue was appointed Permanent Secretary for Department for Culture, Media and Sport on 4 September 2013 and joined the department on 1 October 2013.
 In July 2014 Sue became the Civil Service LGB&T Champion.